Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 What property types will appreciate the most in Hai Phong in 2026?

-As of early 2026, townhouses and shophouses in well-connected master-planned developments are expected to appreciate the most in Hai Phong, followed by villas in districts with strong "new center" momentum like Thủy Nguyên.
+As of early 2026, townhouses and shophouses in well-connected master-planned developments are the property type expected to appreciate the most in Hai Phong in 2026, followed closely by villas in the Thuy Nguyen and southern growth districts.

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Vietnam versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you’re planning to invest there.